 It is assumed that the reverse saturation current for the built-in diode is proportional to the square of the concentration of its own carriers.: , where is the temperature—dependent effective density of states, and is the temperature—dependent band gap for a semiconductor material.
 In order not to introduce another parameter for the temperature dependence, the block neglects the temperature dependence of the band gap width and uses the silicon band gap at 300 K (1.12 eV) for all types of devices.
 Thus, the temperature dependence of the reverse saturation current is determined as follows:

-where — the value of the parameter Reverse saturation current, — Boltzmann constant, — the value of the Body diode reverse saturation current temperature exponent parameter.
+where — parameter value Reverse saturation current, — Boltzmann constant, — parameter value Body diode reverse saturation current temperature exponent.
 The default value is 3 because for silicon, approximately proportionally .
 It is possible to take into account the temperature dependence of the band gap width by adjusting the value .

 Dependencies

-To use this parameter, set the Parameterization parameter to Model temperature dependence.
+To use this parameter, set for the parameter Parameterization meaning Model temperature dependence.

 Default value